Parts per Billion

-Parts per Billion is a 2014 romantic drama written and directed by Brian Horiuchi.
+Parts per Billion is a 2013 American romantic drama written and directed by Brian Horiuchi.
 It stars an ensemble cast comprising Frank Langella, Gena Rowlands, Rosario Dawson, Penn Badgley, Teresa Palmer, and Josh Hartnett as three loosely connected couples who must deal with a looming biological attack.

 Plot

 Erik, a struggling musician who lives off his family's considerable wealth, clashes with his girlfriend, Anna, over what they know are trivial details in their relationship.
 Apprehensive after watching news reports of increasing conflict in the Middle East, Anna comes to believe that they should spend more time together, but Erik seems preoccupied with music composition and maintaining friendly relations with his ex-girlfriends.
 At the same time, Len and Mia, a married couple, experience trouble in their own relationship.
 Len, a depressed and unemployed writer, struggles to find direction in his life.
 He confesses to his sister, a nurse named Sarah, that he has taken his wife, Mia, for granted until recently.
 Mia, an accomplished lawyer, has just successfully represented Andy, a scientist of some renown, from accusations of selling trade secrets to a research facility in the 1970s.
 Anna, worried about visions that she has had recently of a looming apocalypse that involve a young girl, confides in Rick, Len's best friend, that she fears she may be suffering from schizophrenia.

 Andy, Erik's grandfather, insists that he take more money, but Erik refuses, as he wants to prove that he can make it on his own.
 Misunderstanding Erik's motives, Andy accuses Erik of being too good to take his money, as it was made through the production of biological weapons.
 Although Andy admits that he knew that the research was likely unethical, his wife, Esther, brushes off his guilt and says that the money kept their daughter alive long enough to give birth to Eric.
 Meanwhile, the situation in the Middle East worsens considerably.
 Biological weapons are at first rumored to have been deployed, then proven.
 Although the United States urges calm, Europe suffers massive casualties as trade winds blow the toxins westward.
 Andy, aware of the worst-case scenarios, urges Sarah to take appropriate precautions when she attends to him and his wife.
 Sarah in turn alerts Len, who takes Mia into their basement.
 As panic spreads through the country following loss of contact with the East Coast, Rick attempts to purchase a survival kit.
 When he comes up short of money, he grabs one and begs to be given a chance for survival; the owner shoots him as a looter.